Scouts

 Pricing

-Charges are reviewed on 1st April each year.
-Any advance booking will be adjusted to prices applicable at the date of use (not the date of booking).
-All cheques should be made payable to ASHWORTH VALLEY SCOUT CAMP SITE.
+Charges are reviewed each September for implementation on the following 1st April each year.
+All advanced bookings will be adjusted to the prices applicable at the date of use (not the date of booking).
+All cheques Should be made payable to ‘ASHWORTH VALLEY SCOUT CAMPSITE’, (please remember that two signatures are sometimes required)

-By agreement payments can be made by BACS to the above at Sort Code 05.07.22 A/C No .24785818
+BACS payments to the above at Sort Code 05.07.22 A/C No .24785818

 Midweek: by agreement.
-Groups leaving on Fridays must vacate the buildings by 1.00pm but can
+Groups leaving on Fridays must vacate the buildings by

-still continue to use the site
+1.00pm but can still continue to use the site

 Provisional Bookings